Autodesk/synthesis/exporter/SynthesisFusionAddin/README.md

 We format using a Python formatter called `black` [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black) in conjunction with [`isort`](https://pycqa.github.io/isort/).

-- install by `pip3 install black && pip3 install isort` or `pip install black && pip install isort`
+- Install by `pip3 install black && pip3 install isort` or `pip install black && pip install isort`
-- use `isort .` followed by `black .` to format all relevant exporter python files.
+- Use `isort .` followed by `black .` to format all relevant exporter python files.
   - or, alternatively, run `python ./tools/format.py` to do this for you!

 **Note: black will always ignore files in the proto/proto_out folder since google formats those**